 FH 370d/w/r, shown in Figure 1-7, is divided into two sections: light engine, and base assembly.
-The light engine is comprised of highly efficient LEDs which are focused by Fresnel optics to produce the required output per FAA specifications for the following types: L-864/865 (dual), L865 (white), L-866/885 (dual Catenary), L-885 (white Catenary) or L-866 (red Catenary) beacons.
-In the event service is required, the light engine is field replaceable as a single assembly.
+The light engine is comprised of highly efficient LEDs which are focused by Fresnel optics to produce the light intensity per required FAA specifications for the following types: L-864/865 (dual), L865 (white), L-866/885 (dual Catenary), L-885 (white Catenary) or L-866 (red Catenary) beacons.
+ICAO.
+CAR621 and 4000 Candela Red Night versions are also available.1 In the event service is required, the light engine is field replaceable as a single assembly.
 The base assembly contains a terminal block for connection of the flashhead cable and a surge protection PCB that is placed in line between the output of the terminal block and input to the light engine.

-FH 370d IR1 (Infrared) is visually identical to Figure 1-7.
-It incorporates all features of the FH 370d and adds 12 infrared LEDs.
+FH 370d IR (Infrared) is visually identical to Figure 1-7.
+It incorporates all features of the FH 370d and adds infrared LEDs.
 The addition of IR ensures visibility of the obstruction to pilots aided by NVG (night vision goggles).
-The combination of standard Red (620nm) LEDs and IR (850nm) LEDs ensures maximum visibility to pilots in all circumstances.
+The combination of standard Red (620nm) LEDs and IR (850nm) LEDs ensures maximum visibility to pilots in all circumstances and meets AC 150/5345-43J specifications.